SeredaYehor/eks-terraform/README.md

 In order to deploy vpc for eks with all neccessary iam resources, you should fill variables in **variables.tf** file:

-1.key_name = name of ssh key for worker nodes 2.environment = useless variable, that should describe env of aws resource.
-Will be replaced with terraform.workspace 3.region = aws region
+1. key_name = name of ssh key for worker nodes
+2. environment = useless variable, that should describe env of aws resource.
+Will be replaced with terraform.workspace
+3. region = aws region
-4.database_password = password for nextcloud rds
+4. database_password = password for nextcloud rds

 After successful deployment of terraform scripts, it will create custom **.kube-config** file, which will be used in **k8s/** directory, that designed to create kubernetes resources using terraform.